San Isidro (canton)

-San Isidro is a canton in the Heredia province of Costa Rica.
+San Isidro, also referred to as San Isidro de Heredia, is a canton in the Heredia province of Costa Rica.
 The head city is in San Isidro district.

 History

 San Isidro was created on 13 July 1905 by decree 40.

 Geography

 San Isidro has an area of 26.96 km² and a mean elevation of 1,337 metres.

 The canton is in the highlands northeast of the provincial capital city of Heredia.
 The Pará Blanca River forms its far northeastern border.

 Districts

 The canton of San Isidro is subdivided into the following districts: